Alamo Personnel - Colonel Neill's Muster Roll

 Figure 3.
 Copy of Neill's muster roll in the GLO archives (enlarge).

 There are two surviving specimens of Neill's muster roll.
 One is a copy that was made after the revolution (see the document here).
 It is part of a collection of muster rolls from the Texas Revolution in the archives of the Texas General Land Office.
-It originally contained the names of 110 men: 9 staff and field officers, a 3-man ordinance department, 56 artillerymen, and 42 infantrymen.
+It originally contained the names of 110 men: 9 staff and field officers, a 3-man ordnance department, 56 artillerymen, and 42 infantrymen.
 Tears have removed 8 names completely and partially removed about a dozen more.
-The other specimen is said to be the original document made by Colonel Neill himself.2 Only the first folio of the original, containing 51 names, survives, but, fortunately, they include all eight of the names missing from the other specimen, and all but two of the other damaged names.
-The two copies have the same names, in the same order, with one exception: surgeon Amos Pollard, who is documented by his own letters to have been in San Antonio on January 16, is not on the original specimen, but he is on the later copy.
-The handwriting is not fully legible on either copy, so some of the names are uncertain.
+The other specimen was found in the papers of Thomas William Ward, who was Texas Land Commissioner from 1841 to 1848.
+It is now property of the Alamo.3 Misspellings aside, the first 108 names on the two specimens are the same and in the same order, with three exceptions: 1) surgeon Amos Pollard, who is documented by his own letters to have been in San Antonio on January 16, is not on the Ward specimen, but he is on the GLO copy; 2) the GLO copy places Charles S. Smith after William Smith, whereas the Ward copy mistakenly lists William Smith twice; and 3) the order of two names is switched.
+The handwriting is not fully legible on either specimen, so some of the names are uncertain.
 In several cases, the handwriting of one copy is used to interpret the other.
 There are a few spelling variations between the two versions.
 Many are varations on the same pronunciation, but some variations change the name significantly, such as Duel becoming Dust, and Pevehouse becoming Preehouse.

 The table below contains our transcription of both specimens of Neill's muster roll.
 "Do" is an abbreviation for "ditto," or "same as above," which is also sometimes indicated by quotation marks.
 The third column, "Normalized Name," is the preferred version of the name on TexasCounties.net, and is the one used consistently throughout our articles and tables, no matter how it appears on a given source document.
 In most cases, it is the man's name as it appears on official government paperwork, such as land grants.
 The fourth column, Status, shows whether the man was killed in the battle of the Alamo on March 6, 1836 or, if not, what became of him.